 Today kicks off National Nurses Week, a time to celebrate the crucial role nurses play in promoting the health of the nation.

-In an effort showcase the nursing leaders on our team, we spoke with Clinical Manager Angie Antwine, who shared what an average day for a Wellbox Chronic Care Coordinator (CCC-RN) looks like.
+In an effort to showcase the nursing leaders on our team, we spoke with Clinical Manager Angie Antwine.
+She shared what an average day for a Wellbox Chronic Care Coordinator (CCC-RN) looks like.
 Angie also explains how our nurses help patients stay happy and healthy in their own homes.

 I worked as an RN in Med-Surg, Step Down and Admissions Department of the hospital.
 I also have worked in Home Health and as Home Health Supervisor.
 Most of our nurses have a Med-Surg, ICU, ER, and Home Health backgrounds.
 They come from different backgrounds, but those listed are the majority that do well with our company.